Creating a Subscription product

 Write a message to your subscribers, and upload as many files to your update as you like.

-2. You can send out automated, scheduled updates to your customers through the Workflows feature.
-These updates will also show up in your customers' libraries and be saved there.
-Workflows have quite a robust functionality, and are a great fit for any subscription product.
+You can also send out automated, scheduled emails to your customers using the Workflows feature, which you can find in your Customers dashboard.
+Workflows will also show up in your customers' libraries and be saved there.

 Manage Your Subscribers

-By searching for a customer (click the magnifying glass), you can pull up all of their payments on a subscription.
-To Refund a customer for a specific payment: Search for their name/email, find the date of the payment, click it, and click Refund.
-To refund for an entire subscription, you must do this for every payment installment attached to this customer.
+In your Customers dashboard, you can refund and cancel subscriptions.
+Start by searching for a customer (click the magnifying glass) to pull up a list of all of their payments for a subscription.
+To Refund a customer for a specific payment, search for their name/email, find the date of the payment, click it, and click Refund.
+To refund a customer for their entire subscription, you must do this for every payment installment attached to this customer.

 To Cancel a customer's subscription, click their information and hit Cancel subscription.
 They will no longer be charged for the subscription, and will not receive any new updates.